geseib/awsgwlbworkshop/website/content/Lab3-VPCtoVPC/90-quiz.md

 - [ ] Gateway Load Balancer Endpoints are only needed when deploying without a Transit Gateway.
 - [x] Always use Gateway Load Balancer Endpoints.
 As This provides the key information
-- [ ] If you have only local VPC trafic you can use the Gateway Load Balancer without provisioning Gateway Load Balancer Endpoints.
+- [ ] If you have only local VPC traffic you can use the Gateway Load Balancer without provisioning Gateway Load Balancer Endpoints.

 # TGW 2